Skip to main content

 “You know who you are.”
 Chandra Gupta spoke almost in a whisper.
 A smile formed on the edge of Dhruva’s lips.
 “Yes, the widow of a worthless king.
 Do tell me what you have decided for me.”

 “I will.”
 Chandra Gupta stepped forward as Dhruva’s hand tightened on the dagger.
-Would he use it on her?
-Could she hurt him and live?
+Could he use it on her, too?
+Could she hurt him in retaliation and live?
 “But first, I have something to ask you.”
 Dhruva nodded, waiting for him to speak as he narrowed his brows at her.
 “Why did you save me?”
 His words made Dhruva look confused.

 “At the fort?
 I thought I should let you know of his plans… after all, you saved my life and dignity.”
 Dhruva smiled faintly.
 “Even if you did it for the dynasty and state.”